mattbierner/blog.mattbierner.com/_posts/2020-02-7-sex-tapes.md

 When someone likes you, they show up in your feed.
 Here's the thing though: that feed also contains random other people who the site thinks you may like.
 And as far as I know, there's no indication why you are seeing a given profile in your feed unless the person who liked you also made an introduction.
 Just a simple "star" and you're out of luck.
 (I believe you can also pay for a subscription to see all your stargazers.
 See that's how they get you!)

 While this works well enough for normal dating purposes, remember with *Sex Tapes* I had taken a vow of chivalry.
 What this meant in practice was that the women would have to initiate things.
-Presumably such a move would indicated that they knew what I was trying to accomplish with the project and were ok with something kind of different, at which point I would happily provide further information.
+Presumably such a move would indicate that they knew what I was trying to accomplish with the project and were ok with something kind of different, at which point I would happily provide further information.

 So now my conundrum should be more clear: if someone liked my profile but failed to include an introduction, I could not find them through the site without risking reaching out to the wrong person and weirding them the fuck out as they wonder what this dude with a tape machine is all about.

-And unfortunately, for the first star, whoever liked me did not included a message.
+And unfortunately, for the first star, whoever liked me did not include a message.
 I had no way to follow up.

 Talk about crushed dreams.